Jorge Ribeiro

-Jorge Miguel de Oliveira Ribeiro (born 9 November 1981) is a Portuguese retired professional footballer.
+Jorge Miguel de Oliveira Ribeiro (born 9 November 1981) is a Portuguese former professional footballer.
 Mainly a left-back, he could also play as a wing-back or midfielder.

 He totalled 118 Primeira Liga games and 15 goals, for six clubs including two spells at Benfica, and added 185 appearances in LigaPro for as many teams.
 Additionally, he had stints in Russia with Dynamo Moscow and in Spain.

-Ribeiro earned 30 caps for Portugal at youth level, and represented the country at Euro 2008.
+Ribeiro earned 52 caps for Portugal at youth level, and represented the country at Euro 2008.

 Club career

 Early career

 Born in Lisbon, Ribeiro was brought up in S.L.
 Benfica's youth system.
 In 2002, he was one of three young players sold to fellow Primeira Liga club Varzim SC, along with Rui Baião and Pepa.
 In January 2005, after angering his employers Gil Vicente F.C. by an unauthorised absence, he was purchased by the Russian Premier League's FC Dynamo Moscow; unadjusted, he left the team precisely a year after, joining La Liga side Málaga CF until the end of the season, which ended in relegation.

 Ribeiro returned to Portugal in January 2007, joining C.D.
 Aves still on loan from the Russians.
 On 4 February he made his debut for his new club in a 1–0 away loss against S.C.
 Braga, as the team he represented again dropped down a level.
 He would be purchased by Boavista F.C. in July and blossomed as a top-flight player, scoring eight league goals during his only campaign, many from free kicks.